 Sarah Grimke, one of a tiny minority of white southern abolitionists, described the beating of a runaway slave woman: “[A] finger could not be laid between the cuts…a heavy iron collar with three prongs projecting from it, was placed around her neck, and a strong and sound front tooth was extracted, to serve as a mark to describe her, in case of escape…These outrages were committed in a family where the mistress daily read the Scriptures, and assembled her children for family worship.”(2) Accounts like these are common.

 I’m not a Southerner—I'm glad I didn't grow up hearing the “state’s rights” justification for the Civil War(3), and I’m sad to see anyone fly the Confederate flag.
+(See Flags or People).
 But I realize how easily evil can exist when good men do nothing.
-I'm sure many whites were opposed to the ownership and abuse of black human beings, but most of them were silent or "pro-choice" just as many are today when it comes to the modern "ownership" and abuse of the unborn.
+I'm sure many whites were opposed to the ownership and abuse of black human beings, but many of them were silent or "pro-choice."
 But praise God for those who spoke up and fought against it.
-If those whites had not joined their black brothers and sisters to stand against it, it would have continued even longer.
+If those whites had not joined their black brothers and sisters to stand against slavery, it would have continued even longer.

 Slavery isn't a morally gray area--it's a black and white issue, and many of our ancestors have some culpability.
 If you think bigotry ended long ago, think again.
 Less than fifty years ago, southern white “Christians” insisted on segregated seating at Billy Graham Crusades until Graham refused to put up with it any longer!
 And the poison that caused slavery is still with us in the form of half-truth justifications for the Civil War, and ignorant or deliberate honor for the Confederate flag.(3)